elba7r/system/erpnext/docs/user/manual/en/support/issue.md

 Ticket to email, see the Email Settings section).

 > Tip: A dedicated support email id is a good way to integrate incoming queries via email.
-For example, you can send support queries to Revalue at support@erpnext.com and it will automatically create a Issue in the Frappe system.
+For example, you can send support queries to ERPNext at support@erpnext.com and it will automatically create a Issue in the Frappe system.